 The new black makes for a beautiful eyeliner.
 I like to used it with a damp brush, with or without a sealing agent (Paula Dorf Transformer).
 The end result is a shiny liquid black liner.
 Very chic.

 Most Lancome Color Design shades I've ever tried are quite decent.
 The texture has improved in recent years, but it's a touch and go when it comes to individual shades- I highly recommend not ordering sight unseen, which shouldn't be a problem as Lancome counters are everywhere.
-At they're best, the colors are smooth, wearable and flattering, even if many lack a certain depth and wow factor.
+At their best, the colors are smooth, wearable and flattering, even if many lack a certain depth and wow factor.

 Now, I still had Makeover unused.
 This pink monstrosity doesn't belong anywhere around my eyes.
 I can't even begin to tell you how wrong this color can be for me.
 But a challenge is a challenge and I decided to be creative and suck it up.
 I can wear pink blush, after all, the question is can I wear a metallic electric cotton candy pink blush?